 Define a new class that extends AccumulationAnnotatedTypeFactory.
 You must create a new constructor whose only argument is a BaseTypeChecker.
-Your constructor should call the super constructor defined in AccumulationAnnotatedTypeFactory.
+Your constructor should call one of the super constructors defined in AccumulationAnnotatedTypeFactory (which one depends on whether or not you defined a predicate annotation).

 Adding accumulation logic Define a class that extends AccumulationTransfer.
-To update the estimate of what has been accumulated, override CFAbstractTransfer to call accumulate.
+To update the estimate of what has been accumulated, override some method in CFAbstractTransfer to call accumulate.

-For example, when accumulating the names of methods called, you would override CFAbstractTransfer.visitMethodInvocation call super to get a TransferResult, compute the method name from the MethodInvocationNode, and then call accumulate.
+For example, to accumulate the names of methods called, a checker would override CFAbstractTransfer.visitMethodInvocation to: call super to get a TransferResult, compute the method name from the MethodInvocationNode, and then call accumulate.